Forward selection and post-selection inference in factorial designs: Proofs

 \end{lemma}

 Lemma \ref{lem:wt-converge} establishes a finite sample bound to quantify the performance of the tie set selection step in Algorithm \ref{alg:select-tie}.
-The tail bound implies that the performance of tie selection depends on several elements: \begin{itemize} \item Quality of effect screening.
-Ideally we hope perfect screening can be achieved.
-In other words, the misspecification probability $\bbP\{\hat{\bbM}\neq \bbM^\star\}$ is small in an asymptotic sense.
+The bound in Lemma \ref{lem:wt-converge} implies that the performance of tie selection depends on several elements: \begin{itemize} \item Quality of effect selection.
+Ideally, we hope selection consistency can be achieved.
+In other words, the misselection probability $\Prob{\hat{\bbM}\neq \bbM^\star}$ is small in an asymptotic sense.

 \item Size of the tie $|\cT_1|$ and the number of factor combinations considered $|\cT'|$.
 These two quantities play a natural role because one can expect the difficulty of selection will increase if there are too many combinations present in the first tie or involved in comparison.